smccarthy-ie/smccarthy-ie.github.io/docs/owncloud_quickstart.md

-# ownCloud quickstart
+# ownCloud quickstart (work in progress)

-ownCloud is an open source file syncing and sharing software platform. ownCloud enables you to manage your files and data on your own private cloud server, and share them with multiple client devices and users in a safe and secure way.
+ownCloud is client/server software for file syncing and sharing.
+It enables you to manage data on your own private cloud server, and share with multiple client users and devices in a safe and secure way.
+Owncloud is available as an on-premises server (physical or virtual appliance) and as a Cloud service.
+For more details on installation options, see <a href="https://owncloud.org/download/" target="_blank">Download ownCloud</a>.

-This quickstart explains how administrators can install an ownCloud server, and how users can connect to an ownCloud server on client devices.
+This quickstart guide explains how administrators can install a free and open source ownCloud server (Community Edition), and how users can connect to an ownCloud server on client devices.
+For details on how to install an ownCloud server virtual appliance (Enterprise Edition), see
+<a href="https://doc.owncloud.org/server/10.0/admin_manual/appliance/installation.html" target="_blank">How to Install the Appliance</a>.

 ## Install and set up your ownCloud server
-The open source ownCloud server manages your files and data and controls user access.
+The free and open source ownCloud server manages your files and data and controls user access.

 ### Before you begin

 You must ensure that your web server host has the following software installed:
 - Linux or Docker
 - Apache web server